Difference Between Medicare And Medicaid

 There are four parts to Medicare: Part A, Part B, Part C, and Part D. Part A covers hospitalization and skilled nursing care, while Part B covers doctor visits and outpatient services.
 Part C, also known as Medicare Advantage, is an alternative to traditional Medicare and includes additional benefits such as dental and vision coverage.
 Part D covers prescription drug costs.

-Read More: What Is The Difference Between Oasdi And Medicare?
+Read More: Difference Between Medicare And Commercial Insurance

 What is Medicaid?